IgnacioCazcarra/TFI-Cazcarra/README.md

 - **reescale_percent**: Percentage of reescale for tables.
 Default at 100 (no reescale).

+Overall, using default values for the parameters is okay.
+If there are cases where there's some hard false positives that make it difficult or there's elements that are not detected, one trick is to set nms_threshold to some very low value (e.g. 0.01) and lower the object detection threshold aswell, ensuring that:
+- If there's false positives that interfere with true positives, the nms will suppress them.
+- If there's some difficult cases of detection, the lower threshold will take care of that.

 ## Example

 Executing this ERD through the system